wesbarnett/trappeua/README.md

 ]` you'll get an error, since there is no `[ bondtypes ]` in the force field (only `[ constrainttypes ]`).
-* You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, this using the original TraPPE-UA force field.
+* You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.

+## Disclaimer

+I've done my best in transcribing and converting the parameters for usage with GROMACS.
+That said, it is up to the user to ensure that the parameters are correct and that simulations are set up according to the methods presented in the papers above.
+There are several other TraPPE papers out there with more parameters for different types of molecules - I haven't implemented those yet.
+This current implementation only includes linear and branched alkanes and alcohols.
+Be sure to check out the [TraPPE website](http://siepmann6.chem.umn.edu/trappe/index.php).